 A completely different type of pharmaceutical scam is perpetrated domestically.
 Scammers, for example, have been known to spam Americans who have bought medicines on overseas internet sites warning them that they are under investigation by the Food and Drug Administration for having done so.
 The emails may or may not make financial demands on the recipients, or may be intended as phishing attempts to obtain personal information that can then be used for identity theft.
 The Food and Drug Administration never sends notices such as this to consumers and recipients are advised to ignore them.

-If you think you have been victimized by a pharmaceutical scam, consult with our fund recovery experts at MyChargeBack.
+If you think you have been victimized by a pharmaceutical scam, consult with the fund recovery experts at MyChargeBack.